What You Need to Know About Wisdom Teeth

 The exposed bone is called a dry socket; very painful and can harbour infections.

-Staying calm is important, and there are a few tips which will help with the recovery:
+Staying calm is important, and there are a few tips that will help with the recovery:

 - Don’t do any exercise for at least 72 hours